booksmusicfilmstv.com: Home Books Music Films TV Pink Floyd Portal

 Syd once said that he never had fun when he was young, so hopefully he's found some kind of peace at least.
 57 in January 2003, Roger Keith Barrett will probably always remain an enigma to the nth degree.
 As he once said: "I'm not anything that you think I am anyway".

-Syd-related products from Amazon.
-Yellow links, Amazon.co.uk; green links, Amazon.com
+More Syd-related products from Amazon.
+Blue links, Amazon.co.uk; green links, Amazon.com

 Syd Barrett - MenCelebs.com